jbl428/learn-haskell-blog-generator/src/05-glue/01-markup_to_html.md

 - Ignore the warning - this will likely fail at runtime one day and the user will be sad
-- Pattern match other cases and add a nice error with the `error` function - it has the same disadvantage above, but will also no longer notify of the unhandled cases at compile time.
+- Pattern match other cases and add a nice error with the `error` function - it has the same disadvantage above, but will also no longer notify of the unhandled cases at compile time
 - Pattern match and do the wrong thing - user is still sad
 - Encode errors in the type system using `Either`, we'll see how to do this in later chapters
 - Restrict the input - change `Markup.Heading` to not include a number but rather specific supported headings.
-This is a reasonable approach.
+This is a reasonable approach
 - Implement an HTML function supporting arbitrary headings.
-Should be straightforward to do.
+Should be straightforward to do

 ---